MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

-The solid red line in the plot shows the star-formation efficiency (SFE) as a function of halo mass.
+The dotted red line in the plot (right y-axis) shows the star-formation efficiency (SFE) as a function of halo mass.
 The SFE is defined as ${\rm SFE} \equiv M_*/M_{\rm baryon}=M_*/(M_{\rm halo}*f_{b})$, where $f_b~ (\equiv \frac{\Omega_{\rm b}}{\Omega_{\rm M}})$ is the mean cosmic baryon fraction.
 As mentioned earlier, we used the stellar mass -- halo mass (SMHM) relation from \citet[]{Moster_2013} to obtain the SFE curve.
-The scatter in the SMHM relation is propagated to obtain the scatter in SFE which is shown by the red-shaded region.
-It is intriguing to note that there is a good qualitative correspondence between the behaviors of the SFE and circumgalactic cool, neutral gas content as a function of stellar mass (or halo mass).
 Both quantities show a peak at some halo mass ($\sim 10^{11}$~\Msun\ for the \lya\ bearing gas and $\sim 10^{12}$~\Msun\ for the SFE) and decline at both the low- and high-mass ends.
 Such a similarity may suggests that the cool neutral gas content of the CGM has direct consequences for the efficiency of star formation inside galaxies.
-However, we note that the comparison of a relative quantity such as the SFE with an absolute quantity like the REW should be done with caution.
+However, we note that the comparison of a relative quantity such as the SFE with an absolute quantity like the $W_r$ should be done with caution.

-One particularly important aspect of the right-hand panel of Fig.~\ref{fig:m-b stack_cont} is the apparent offset between the peaks of the SFE and neutral gas.
-The SFE is strongly reduced relative to its peak at the halo mass at which the neutral gas shows a peak ($\sim 10^{11}$~\Msun).
-This is also true for the lowest mass bin of our sample.
-This likely suggests a very large gas depletion time for the low-mass galaxies.
-On the other hand, the SFE peaks at a higher halo mass ($\sim10^{12}$~\Msun) when the neutral gas has already declined from its peak.
-This could suggest that the circumgalactic gas is depleted before the star formation inside galaxies.
+Although the connection of the \lya-bearing gas with the SFE is not straightforward, one particularly important aspect of the right-hand panel of Fig.~\ref{fig:m-b stack_cont} is the increase of $W_r$ with decrease in $M_{\rm halo}$ from $10^{14}$ to $10^{11}~M_{\odot}$.
+Although the SFE peaks at around $\approx10^{12}~M_{\odot}$ and then decreases with decreasing halo mass, this is not reflected in the \lya\ bearing gas.
+The lower SFE of galaxies with $M_{\rm halo} \approx10^{11}~M_{\odot}$ compared to $\approx10^{12}~M_{\odot}$ halo mass galaxies, despite being more gas-rich, may be indicative of a larger gas depletion time for these galaxies.
+Conversely, despite a decreasing \lya\ $W_r$, the increased SFE of galaxies with $M_{\rm halo}\approx10^{12}~M_{\odot}$ compared to $\approx10^{11}~M_{\odot}$ halo mass may suggest that the circumgalactic gas is depleted before the star formation inside galaxies.
 The recent simulation by \citet[]{Appleby_22} showed that the column density distribution function (CDDF) of \HI\ absorbers around green valley galaxies resembles that around quenched galaxies more closely than that of the star-forming galaxies.
 They interpreted this as a sign of CGM depletion before the quenching of the host galaxy \citep[see also,][]{Davies_20, Oppenheimer_20}.
 This is in agreement with our observational findings.

 Finally, the suppression of cool, neutral gas around high-mass galaxies can also be a consequence of higher virial temperatures leading to a higher degree of ionization of the CGM.
 However, the virial temperature corresponding to the intermediate-mass bin is already above the temperature required to collisionally ionize the neutral hydrogen.
 Simulations predict a transition from almost no virialized gas to substantial virialized gas at $M_{\rm halo}\sim 10^{12}~\rm M_{\odot}$- which is the transition between cold to hot mode accretion \citep[see e.g.,][]{keres} .
 The observed suppression of \lya\ absorption around massive galaxies can be a possible indication of this transition.
 Using a sample of Milky Way-type galaxies in the IllustrisTNG simulation, \citet[]{Ramesh_2022} reported that the CGM of high mass galaxies exhibits less \HI\ gas compared to low-mass galaxies.
 They attributed this effect to the kinetic mode feedback by SMBH residing in more massive galaxies which can be responsible for sweeping up of the cool gas in the CGM.
 This is consistent with our observations.